Treating Plantar Fasciitis

 To relieve mild symptoms, try aspirin, ibuprofen, or other medications as directed.
 Rubbing ice on the affected area may also help.

-To reduce severe pain and swelling, your doctor may prescribe pills or injections.
-Physical therapy, such as ultra sound or stretching exercises, may also be recommended.
+To reduce severe pain and swelling, your doctor may prescribe pills or injections or a walking cast in some instances.
+Physical therapy, such as ultrasound or a daily stretching program, may also be recommended.
+Surgery is rarely required.

 To reduce symptoms caused by poor foot mechanics, your foot may be taped.
 This supports the arch and temporarily controls movement.
 Night splints may also help by stretching the fascia.